hoppersroppers/fundamentals/Hardware/2-ComputersareDeterministic.md

 # Computers are Deterministic

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/svCsYWE7bRM?wmode=opaque" width="640"></iframe>All
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/svCsYWE7bRM?wmode=opaque" width="640"></iframe>

-that I want you to take away from the next few sections is that computers are, by definition not random, and they are not magic.
+All that I want you to take away from the next few sections is that computers are, by definition not random, and they are not magic.

 There are some very powerful applications of physics, hidden under